-- 2.4 If a single confidential approach is made but is rejected by the board of the offeree company, the potential offeror will not normally be permitted to make any further approach to the board of the offeree company for the remainder of the restricted period under Rule 2.8, in accordance with the restriction in Rule 2.8(e).
-Only the board of the offeree company will be permitted to initiate any further contact between the parties during the remainder of the restricted period. - 2.5 If the board of the offeree company agrees to enter into talks with the potential offeror, the restrictions set out in Rule 2.8 will not apply for the period of time that such talks continue.
+- 2.3 Where a potential offeror has made a "no intention to bid" statement which may be set aside with the agreement of the board of the offeree company, the Executive will normally consent to a relaxation of the strict requirements of Rule 2.8(e) in order to enable a potential offeror or its adviser to make a single confidential approach (which may or may not include terms) to the board of the offeree company during the restricted period in order to ascertain whether the board would be interested in entering into talks with regard to a possible offer. - 2.4 A potential offeror must consult the Executive in order to obtain its consent before making a single confidential approach to the board of the offeree company. - 2.5 If a single confidential approach is made but is rejected by the board of the offeree company, the potential offeror will not normally be permitted to make any further approach to the board of the offeree company for the remainder of the restricted period under Rule 2.8, in accordance with the restriction in Rule 2.8(e).
+Only the board of the offeree company will be permitted to initiate any further contact between the parties during the remainder of the restricted period. - 2.6 If the board of the offeree company agrees to enter into talks with the potential offeror, the restrictions set out in Rule 2.8 will not apply for the period of time that such talks continue.
 If the offeree company or the potential offeror subsequently decide at any time to end those talks, the potential offeror will then be bound by the restrictions set out in Rule 2.8 (which will prohibit, amongst other things, any further approaches to the board of the offeree company) for the remainder of the restricted period.